For centuries various royal families have resided in London, building castles throughout this capital city.

 However, it was largely overhauled by an American heiress in the 1920's giving a strange disconnect between the original stone walls and the treasures that lie inside.

-Hever Castle is beautiful in its' own right, originally dating from the 13th century and with stunning gardens and grounds created in more recent times.
+Hever Castle is beautiful in its' own right, originally dating from the 13th century and with stunning gardens, a moat, and grounds created in more recent times.

-However, what draws most people to visit Hever as that this was the seat of the powerful Boleyn family.
+However, what draws most people to visit Hever is that this was the seat of the powerful Boleyn family.

 A medieval castle originally dating from the 11th century, Warwick boasts stunning medieval stonework with occasionally bizarrely modern interiors.